Community ESL is now Community ELL or Community English Language Learning (C-ELL).

 Our ELL programs do not meet F1 visa requirements.
 For F1 visa information, please visit our International Student page.

-Community ELL offers non-credit classes that teach core skills in Reading, Writing, Speaking, and Listening.
+Community ELL offers non-credit classes that teach core skills in Reading, Writing, Speaking and Listening.
 Core levels include 2/3 low-beginning to high-beginning.
 4/5 low-intermediate to high-intermediate.
 5/6 low-advanced to high-advanced.
+Level 7 classes include Reading & Writing and Speaking & Listening for College/Career Readiness.

-Location: Community College of Denver Auraria Campus, Confluence Building.
-800 Curtis Street 80204 (Room numbers vary).
+Location: Community College of Denver Auraria Campus, Confluence Building, 2nd floor.
+800 Curtis Street 80204 or Online.

 Locations: DHA Community Connections (10th & Osage) or DHA Sun Valley (13th & Holden).

 The Nurse Aide class will prepare advanced language learners (level 6+) for the vocabulary used in the nurse aide profession.
-The next class is offered online with an instructor on Mondays and Wednesdays from 9:30 am - 11:00 am, February 13 - July 31, 2023.
-Cost $299 includes all instruction and materials.
-Please fill out the form below.
+Please fill out the form below, if interested.

 Interested in a career in welding, machining, or Computer-Aided Design (CAD)?
 This program will help you study English to succeed in your courses.
 Advanced English language students (Level 5-6) qualify for the ELL for Manufacturing program.
 Apprenticeships and employment assistance are available.
 This program is closed for Spring 2023.